-- National Physician Suicide Awareness Day (#NPSADay) is here to help break down the culture of silence around physician mental health and suicide. - Unfortunately, as we move farther from the onset of the pandemic, physicians are still facing mental health concerns: six in 10 physicians feel inappropriate feelings of anger, tearfulness or anxiety; one-third feel hopeless or that they have no purpose; and nearly half report withdrawing from family, friends and co-workers. - Six in 10 physicians often have feelings of burnout, well above the pre-pandemic percentage of 40% in 2018.
+- National Physician Suicide Awareness Day (#NPSADay) is here to help break down the culture of silence around physician mental health and suicide. - Unfortunately, as we move farther from the onset of the pandemic, physicians, medical students and residents are still facing mental health concerns, with medical students and residents struggling even more than physicians. - More than half of physicians feel inappropriate feelings of anger, tearfulness or anxiety purpose (compared to three-quarters of medical students and 68% of residents); one-third feel hopeless or that they have no purpose (compared to and 43% of residents and more than half of medical students) report withdrawing from family, friends and co-workers. - Six in 10 physicians and residents and seven in 10 medical students often have feelings of burnout, well above the pre-pandemic percentage of 40% (of physicians) in 2018.
 However, burnout alone doesn't always lead to suicide.
 When left untreated, burnout can cause more cases of depression, anxiety, post-traumatic stress disorder (PTSD) and substance misuse and lead to suicidal thoughts for physicians, directly impacting physician suicide rates. - Physicians have one of the highest suicide rates of any profession.
 More than half of physicians know a physician who has either considered, attempted or died by suicide in their career.
-It's estimated that one million Americans lose their physician to suicide each year - In fact, eight in 10 physicians agree that there is stigma surrounding mental health and seeking mental health care among physicians. - It is vital that we make a conscious and forward effort to break down stigma and encourage physicians to talk about their mental health and seek support when they need it, especially in the wake of the most significant health event in recent history.
+One-fifth of physicians and residents and one-quarter of medical students know of a colleague/peer who has considered suicide in the past year.
+It's estimated that one million Americans lose their physician to suicide each year. - In fact, eight in 10 physicians and residents and three-quarters of medical students agree that there is stigma surrounding mental health and seeking mental health care among physicians. - It is vital that we make a conscious and forward effort to break down stigma and encourage physicians to talk about their mental health and seek support when they need it.